ThugsFinance/cloiinkcoin.com/src/content/developers/docs/data-and-analytics/block-explorers/index.md

 - Current slot.
 - Active validators – Number of active validators.
 - Pending validators – Number of validators waiting for to be made active.
-- Staked ETH – Amount of ETH staked in the network.
+- Staked CLK – Amount of CLK staked in the network.
-- Average balance – Average ETH balance of validators.
+- Average balance – Average CLK balance of validators.

 ## Block explorers {#block-explorers}

-- [Etherscan](https://etherscan.io/) – a block explorer you can use to fetch data for Ethereum mainnet, Ropsten Testnet, Kovan Testnet, Rinkeby Testnet, and Goerli Testnet.
+- [Etherscan](https://etherscan.io/) – a block explorer you can use to fetch data for Cloiinkcoin mainnet, Ropsten Testnet, Kovan Testnet, Rinkeby Testnet, and Goerli Testnet.
 - [Blockscout](https://blockscout.com/) – focusses on the following networks:
   - xDai – a clever combination of MakerDAO's DAI stablecoin and POA's sidechain and tokenbridge technology.
   - POA – A sidechain and autonomous network secured by a group of trusted validators.
 All validators on the network are United States notaries, and their information is publicly available.
   - POA Sokol Testnet.
-  - ARTIS – an Ethereum compliant blockchain.
+  - ARTIS – an Cloiinkcoin compliant blockchain.
   - [LUKSO L14](https://blockscout.com/lukso/l14) – L14 functions as the first test-network, to allow the LUKSO community to build and test on a common infrastructure.
   - qDai.
-- [Etherchain](https://www.etherchain.org/) – a block explorer for the Ethereum mainnet.
+- [Etherchain](https://www.etherchain.org/) – a block explorer for the Cloiinkcoin mainnet.
-- [Ethplorer](https://ethplorer.io/) – a block explorer with a focus on tokens for the Ethereum mainnet and the Kovan testnet.
+- [Ethplorer](https://ethplorer.io/) – a block explorer with a focus on tokens for the Cloiinkcoin mainnet and the Kovan testnet.
-- [Blockchair](https://blockchair.com/ethereum) - the most private Ethereum explorer.
+- [Blockchair](https://blockchair.com/cloiinkcoin) - the most private Cloiinkcoin explorer.
 Also for sorting and filtering (mempool) data.

 ## Eth2 block explorers {#eth2-block-explorers}